By Nathan Dale

 With the increased fuel economy modern petrol powered cars are offering, it begs the question: which ones are the most economical?

-For the sake of this article, we're not going to include hybrids of any kind.
+We're not going to include hybrids of any kind.
 So, we've compiled a list of the most economical petrol cars currently available on the used car market.
-Here's what we found.

 Fiat 500 0.9 TwinAir (Official fuel economy - 74.3mpg)